 E-Verify and Form i9 Compliance in the workplace continues to be a major point of concern for both the federal government and employers who may be subject to audits and/or raids.

-This past year, the U.S. Immigration Customs Enforcement (ICE) launched an enormous audit operation, opening almost four times the number of cases in comparison to the year prior.
+In 2018 the U.S. Immigration Customs Enforcement (ICE) launched an enormous audit operation, opening almost four times the number of cases in comparison to the year prior.
 In 2017, ICE’s Homeland Security Investigators (HSI) unfurled just under 1,700 audit cases, with over 6,800 businesses and employers investigated in 2018.

 Businesses that fail to comply with I-9 regulations can expect thousands of dollars in fines per violation, accumulating to millions of dollars in some cases.

 In 2018 alone businesses were ordered to pay more than $10.2 million in judicial fines, forfeitures, and restitution, which includes a Texas business that agreed to forfeit more than $5.5 million, resulting from a five-year investigation, as well as an Oklahoma business that agreed to pay more than $1 million.
 HSI also levied businesses another $10.2 million in civil penalties this year.

 The HSI’s enforcement strategy uses a three-pronged approach to worksite enforcement: compliance from I-9 inspections, civil fines, and referrals for debarment;.
 The I-9 audits and fines are being used to hopefully create a standard of compliance that can be upheld by businesses nationwide.

 The Audit Process:

 Once a notice of inspection is issued, an employer has three days to produce the company I-9s.
 After this period, ICE will commence an inspection, and if they find areas in which the company is not compliant with federal employment law, or uncover consistent mistakes regarding I-9 forms, then fines, prosecution, and/or arrests are likely to follow.

 The outline of HSI’s approach consists of three phases: